hhw060998/excel2jsonTool/README.md

 - Custom types:
 	- With generic fallback: any fully qualified type can export; parse errors preserve the raw string in logs.
 	- If fallback is disabled: unregistered types cause errors for stricter enforcement.

+---

+## Reference Checks (New)

+- Syntax: add a prefix before the field name — `[Sheet/Field]` or `[Sheet]`; the part after `]` is the actual field name.
+	- `[RefExample]ref_id` equals `[RefExample/id]ref_id` (omitted field defaults to `id`).
+	- `[RefExample/id]ref_id` explicitly references column `id` in `RefExample`.
+- Timing: performed after all JSON files are exported (order-independent).
+- What is validated:
+	- Existence: the referencing value must exist in the target column; otherwise an error is logged (export continues).
+	- Type match: the declared base type must match the target column base type (`int/float/string/bool`).
+	- Lists: `list(T)` validates each element for both type and existence.
+	- Dictionaries: if a dictionary field is annotated with a reference, a warning is logged and the check is skipped (two-type case not handled yet).
+- Missing target JSON: logs a warning and skips that check.

+Example: in sheet `SampleConfig`, `[RefExample]ref_id` means this field references the first data column of `RefExample` (defaults to `id`).

+Notes: errors/warnings do not stop the export, allowing you to fix all issues in one pass.

 ## C# Integration Tips